-Entities may present the required reconciliations for each component of other comprehensive income either (a) in the statement if changes in equity; or (b) in the notes to the financial statements (AASB 101.106(d)(ii) and AASB 101.106A).
-These example financial statements present the reconciliations for each component of other comprehensive income in the notes to the financial statements (see Note 19.2).
+Entities may present the required reconciliations for each component of other comprehensive income either:

+- a In the statement of changes in equity; or - b In the notes to the financial statements (AASB 101.106(d)(ii) and AASB 101.106A)

+These Example Financial Statements present the reconciliations for each component of other comprehensive income in the notes to the financial statements (see Note 24.2).
 This reduces duplicated disclosures and presents a clearer picture of the overall changes in equity.

-AASB 2 Share-based Payment requires an entity to recognise equity-settled share-based payment transactions as changes in equity but does not specify how this is presented, e.g. in a separate reserve within equity or within retained earnings.
+AASB 2 Share-based Payment requires an entity to recognise equity-settled share-based payment transactions as changes in equity but does not specify how this is presented, eg in a separate reserve within equity or within retained earnings.
 In our view, either approach would be allowed under AASBs.
-Share option reserve has been credited with an increase in equity in this example (see also Note 3.24).
+Share option reserve has been credited with an increase in equity in this example (see also Note 3.23).